wks/mvn-doc-server/README.md

 ## Introduction

 If you use Maven, Ivy or Sbt, you may also download the JavaDoc and Source packages of your dependencies.

-This is especially helpful with IDEs (like Eclipse) since both Maven and Sbt have plugins that configure those JavaDocs to view within your IDEs.
+If you use Maven or Sbt with IDEs (like Eclipse), you may already be familiar with such packages since both Maven and Sbt have plugins that configure those JavaDocs to be browsed within your IDEs.

-This program, instead, allows you to read those documents directly from your browser without having to unpack any of them.
+This program, instead, lets you to read those documents directly from your browser without having to unpack any of them.
 Sometimes it is desired to browse the whole API of a package instead of reading about just a single type or method.
 You can use this program in this